KMArtwork/CSS-Notes/README.md

 }
 ```

 In the example above, all divs with the class container are flex containers.
 If they have children, the children are flex items.
-A div with the declaration display: flex; will remain block level â€” no other elements will appear on the same line as it.
+A div with the declaration `display: flex;` will remain block level and no other elements will appear on the same line as it.
 However, it will change the behavior of its child elements.
 Child elements will not begin on new lines.

 ## inline-flex